 If you are worried about your mental health or that of someone you know, it will help to talk to someone about it.
 Similarly, if you support or help someone who is struggling with their mental health, then the same can apply to you.

 If you feel you or someone else is in immediate danger, you should call 999.

-If no one is at immediate risk, but you need urgent assistance or advice you can call the West London Mental Health Trust's Single Point of Access (SPA) Helpline.
-The SPA may arrange a referral to an appropriate mental health service or signpost you to support organisations that you can approach directly.
+The Single Point of Access (SPA) Helpline may be able to arrange a referral to an appropriate mental health service or signpost you to support organisations that you can approach directly.
 You can contact the SPA Helpline 24 hours a day, 7 days a week on 0800 328 4444.

 Alternatively, your GP (family doctor) will be able to help you find the right advice and support for your situation.

 If your situation is not urgent, but you have concerns about how low levels of mental health are affecting your daily life, you can talk to the council's First Contact Team.

 Email firstname.lastname@example.org or dial on 020 8583 3100, Monday to Friday between 9am - 5pm.

 The Samaritans - If you need someone to talk to, the Samaritans listen at any time, day or night.

 The Counselling Directory - a resource hub which enables individuals struggling with their emotional well-being to find a qualified and insured counsellor.